FatemehHABozorgi/git-cheatsheet/README.md

 # git-cheatsheet

 This is a practice about learning the Git tools, for the DevOps class with Saeid Bostandoust.

 Practice name: dws-dev-004-Working with git

 Group class: Indium

-This project contains a cheatsheet to answer a dozen questions regarding Git.
+This project contains a file to answer a dozen questions regarding Git.